How to easily set up a WordPress staging site (step-by-step)

 • Next, create an FTP account for your subdomain folder.
 This account enables you to upload your existing website files and folders to the staging site.

 To create an FTP account, go back to the cPanel and select FTP Accounts from under Files.
-Enter account details and ensure that the Directory matches with the sub-domain you just created.
+Enter account details and ensure that the directory matches the sub-domain you just created.

 • Using an FTP tool like FileZilla or through the “File Manager” facility in your WordPress hosting account, download all the website files (and folders) from your live site to your computer.